desenv-marcelo-silva/desenv-marcelo-silva/README.md

 To be a better fullstack dev I focus on things bellow:

-> Javascript and Typescript using Node, React, React Native, Angular
+> Javascript and Typescript using Node, React, React Native, Angular, Vue

-> CSS: only css, I'm a frameworkless dev
+> CSS: only css, I'm a frameworkless dev (but, I know about some frameworks)

 > Best practices using Relational Databases, clean code and a clean archictecture.

+> Some things like bitbucket pipelines, Jenkins and AWS resources.

 That's it!!